 Eid al Fitr – More than celebrations

 Eid al-Fitr that is also known as the Feast of Breaking the Fast, the Lesser Eid or the Sweet Festival marks the end of the Islamic holy month of fasting, Ramadan.
-On the day of Eid new moon is sighted.
-Sight of new moon generally falls in two dates as some people see the moon and other wait for an announcement from Mecca.
-The day falls on the first day of the month of Shawwal.
-Muslim undergo a period of fasting during the Ramadan month and Eid al-Fitr is observed on the first of the month of Shawwal and at the end of the Ramadan.
-Prophet Mohammed had established the two Eids – Eid al-Fitr and Eid al-Adha.
+On the day of Eid, the new moon is sighted.
+The sight of a new moon generally falls on two dates as some people go by the seeing the moon and others wait for an announcement from Mecca.
+This big day falls on the first day of the month of Shawwal.
+Muslims undergo a period of fasting during the month of Ramadan.
 These days are celebrated as a gratitude to God.

 Day of Eid starts before dawn with prayer – the Salat ul-Fajr or the pre-dawn prayer.
 Muslims get up early in the morning, take bath and wear new clothes before offering prayers.
-Fast is forbidden on the day of Eid so after having a meal devotees head towards mosque to offer Eid prayers.
+Fast is forbidden on the day of Eid so after having a meal devotees head towards the mosque to offer Eid prayers.
 This is a part of a community known as Salaat-al-Eid.
-Charity is encouraged on the day of Eid so Muslims give money to poor as an act of charity before Eid prayers.
 Eid prayer is performed in an open space and without a call to prayer.

 The fitra or charity to the poor and the needy is encouraged on the day of Eid by Muslims before performing Eid prayers.
 Many people, take this auspicious occasion as an opportunity to distribute zakat, an Islamic obligatory in which 2.5% of one’s annual savings is given to the needy.
 Zakat is often distributed in the form of food and new clothes.
 It shows the empathy towards poor, patience, worship and charity.